Sunday was a learning experience.

 Foles surveys the defense before the snap.
 The Vikings had a single-high safety and tight coverage on three of the four receivers.
 This appears to be man coverage.
 Foles decides off of that read that working back to the slants would be the best course of action.

 The ball is snapped, and this is where you have to tip your hat to the Vikings.
 They completely take away the double slants.
-First, cornerback Shaun Prater squats and plays with inside leverage, cutting wide receiver
+First, cornerback Shaun Prater squats and plays with inside leverage, cutting wide receiver Riley Cooper off.
+That slant is gone.

-Inside, slot corner Robert Blanton forces wide receiver
+Inside, slot corner Robert Blanton forces wide receiver Jason Avant inside towards his help, the middle linebacker.
+That slant is now gone.

 The slants are taken away.
 Foles can now work his way back to the right side.
-He has an open tight end in
+He has an open tight end in Zach Ertz in the back of the end zone on this play, but is sacked by defensive end Jared Allen.

 Why was Ertz open?